 GNA Special Correspondent, Kuala Lumpur, Malaysia

-The more than 3,000 delegates, including policymakers, advocates and world leaders representing 150 countries, are attending the three-day conference organised by Women Deliver, a global advocacy organisation, which brings together voices around the world to call for action to improve the health and well-being of girls and women.
+It is being organised by Women Deliver, a global advocacy organisation, which brings together voices around the world to call for action to improve the health and well-being of girls and women.

 Prof Sai, who is also a Board member of Women Deliver, noted that despite the many impressive achievements and advancements, there are still much more to do to give women the lives they deserve.